Bologna FC 1909: The Saputo era

 Under the new ownership of which BFC 1909 Lux Spv S.A. of Luxemburg is an intermediate holding company, Bologna was promoted back to Serie A in 2015.
-Saputo also succeeded Tacopina as the new chairman of the board of directors of Bologna on 17 November 2014.
+Saputo also succeeded Tacopina as the new chair of the board of directors of Bologna on 17 November 2014.

 In their first season back in Serie A, Bologna finished 14th avoiding relegation.
 In the following two seasons, Bologna finished in 15th place on the table.
 In the 2018–19 Serie A season, Bologna finished in a creditable 10th position on the table.
 Over the next three seasons, Bologna continued to finish mid table in Serie A coming 12th two campaigns in a row followed by a 13th-placed finish in the 2021–22 season.

 On 12 September 2022, Thiago Motta was named as head coach of Bologna.
 Subsequently, the club concluded in 9th place in the 2022–23 season, accruing 54 points, setting a new record for the team.
 Under Motta's full-season leadership in the following 2023–24 season, the club secured a UEFA Champions League berth for the first time since 1964–65, ensuring a top-five finish in Serie A, and eventually establishing a new record of 68 points.

 Motta was succeeded by Vincenzo Italiano ahead of the 2024–25 season.
 Bologna had one win, three draws and four losses in their Champions League campaign, ultimately finishing 28th out of 36 in the league phase.
 On 14 May 2025, Bologna won their third Coppa Italia—their first since 1974—after defeating Milan 1–0 in the final.